mackacavs/tray-tech-test/README.md

 I want to be able to see how many patches of dirt it cleans up

 As an system designer
-So I can see where my ends its route
+So I can see where my Roomba ends its route
 I want to get co-ordinates to tell me where my hoover finishes
 ```